nimblecrm/api-docs/docs/responses.rst

         'meta_last_modified': 0
     }

-Let's see keys of this dictionary in details.
+Here is a description of the response in detail:

 **fields**
-    Information about fields in Nimble.
-Represented by dictionary, where keys are fields names, and values are lists, containing details about all possible modifications of this field.
+    Information about the fields in Nimble.
+Represented by dictionary where keys are fields names, and values are lists containing details about all possible modifications of this field.
 If field have no modifiers (like ``first name`` on example above), this list contains only one element.

     Information stored in dictionaries with following keys:
-        * *field_type* — type of the field, if this is specially treated field, ``None`` otherwise. ``lead status`` is typical specially treated field.
-In more details, field types :ref:`described here <field-types>`.
+        * *field_type* — type of the field if this is specially treated field, ``None`` otherwise. ``lead status`` is typically a specially treated field.
+Field types are :ref:`described here <field-types>`.
-        * *group* — unique name of the group, containing this field.
+        * *group* — unique name of the group containing this field.
-        * *label* — unique name, representing the field in human-readable form.
+        * *label* — unique name representing the field in human-readable form.
-        * *values* — possible values, for specially treated fields.
+        * *values* — possible values for specially treated fields.
 More details are :ref:`described here <field-types>`.
         * *modifier* — name of the field's modifier
         * *id* — unique id of the field in BSON format

 **groups**
     Information about field groups.
-Represented by dictionary, where keys are unique group names, and values are dictionaries with more info. ``Basic Info`` represents typical group, and all default groups :ref:`described here <field-groups>`.
+Represented by dictionary where keys are unique group names and values are dictionaries with more info. ``Basic Info`` represents typical group, and all default groups :ref:`described here <field-groups>`.
 Groups info dictionary contains following fields:
         * *id* — unique id of the group in BSON format.
-        * *order* — list, containing names of the fields, as they appeared in group.
+        * *order* — list containing names of the fields as they appeared in group.
         * *name* — unique name of the group.
-(Outdated, as we have field name as the key of ``groups`` dictionary.)
+(Outdated: as we have field name as the key of ``groups`` dictionary.)
-        * *label* — unique name, representing the field in human-readable form.
+        * *label* — unique name representing the field in human-readable form.

 **meta_last_modified**
     Outdated field, used to contain last metadata modification timestamp.
 Now for this purposes used E-Tag mechanism.